jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

       cd project_name

-  this is where all the code for the project will be kept
+  this is where all the code for the project will stay

 * `touch <https://man7.org/linux/man-pages/man1/touch.1.html>`_ is a program which creates an empty file with the name it is given